 This Recipe’s Must Haves

-- 18-Inch Long Handle Wooden Cooking Mixing Spoons
+- Another everyday must for my kitchen is an 18-Inch Long Handle Wooden Cooking Mixing Spoon!

 Pin this Christmas Cranberry Cobbler recipe for later!

 - 6 Tbsp unsalted butter, melted + more for the pan

 - 1 1/2 cups fresh cranberries